 What Is Hoverboard?

 A Hoverboard is an electric-operated, self-balancing scooter type rides that allow the person a hands-free operation.
 This vehicle-device can be termed as a toy and it has a rather futuristic appearance.
 The hoverboard looks like something out of a sci-fi movie but it hardly ‘hovers’ above the floor.
 This board on two wheels requires the rider to stand on it, balance while using their own weight to move forward, spin and reverse.
+This product has become infamous due to the raging game Subway Surfers.

 The Hoverboard has a speed range of 6mph to 15 mph depending upon the brand.
 These are used as a means of transport, where the kids can travel through a certain distance.
-The Hoverboards are cool to be at and lots of kids are using this to move about in the University campus, neighborhood, etc.
+The Hoverboards are cool to be at and lots of kids are using this to move about in the University campus, neighborhood, etc. College students can be easily spotted using them all around the campus, thinking they look so cool.
+To be honest, they do!
+But we still recommend you avoid hover boards’ usage.

 However, despite their popularity, these are not exactly the best to have and own.
 Let us find out why?